openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 ## Overview

-This guide provides step-by-step instructions on how to install the Intel® Distribution of OpenVINO™ toolkit.
+This guide provides step-by-step instructions on how to install OpenVINO™ Runtime.
 Links are provided for each type of compatible hardware including downloads, initialization and configuration steps.
 The following steps will be covered:

-1. <a href="#install-openvino">Install the Intel® Distribution of OpenVINO™ Toolkit</a>
+1. <a href="#install-openvino">Install OpenVINO™ Runtime</a>
 2. <a href="#set-the-environment-variables">Configure the Environment</a>
 3. <a href="#model-optimizer">Download additional components (Optional)</a>
 4. <a href="#optional-steps">Configure Inference on non-CPU Devices (Optional)</a>
 5. <a href="#get-started">What's next?</a>

-## <a name="install-openvino"></a>Step 1: Install the Intel® Distribution of OpenVINO™ toolkit Core Components
+## <a name="install-openvino"></a>Step 1: Install OpenVINO™ Runtime

-1. Download the Intel® Distribution of OpenVINO™ toolkit package file from [Intel® Distribution of OpenVINO™ toolkit for Windows](https://software.intel.com/en-us/openvino-toolkit/choose-download).
+1. Download the OpenVINO™ Runtime installer file from [Intel® Distribution of OpenVINO™ toolkit for Windows](https://software.intel.com/en-us/openvino-toolkit/choose-download).
+Select Runtime, Windows, the latest standard release, and Offline Installer in the selection table, and then click Download.
-   Select the Intel® Distribution of OpenVINO™ toolkit for Windows package from the dropdown menu.

 2. Go to the `Downloads` folder and double-click `w_openvino_toolkit_p_<version>.exe`.
 In the opened window, you can select the folder where installer files will be placed.
 The directory will be referred to as <INSTALL_DIR> elsewhere in the documentation.
 Once the files are extracted, you should see the following dialog box open up: